uptane/uptane.github.io/blog/2023-12-01-24pullRequests/index.md

 ## 🚀 How You Can Contribute:

 Uptane welcomes developers from around the globe 🌍 to be a part of this exciting opportunity.
 Whether you're a seasoned contributor or someone eager to make their first open-source contribution, there's a place for you in the Uptane community.
-The emphasis on collaboration is at the core of Uptane's values, and we can't wait to review and merge your pull requests!
+Collaboration is at the core of Uptane's values, and we can't wait to review and merge your pull requests!

 ## 📆 Mark Your Calendar: